Drooembueddel/OBS-und-OSM_MA/README.md

 For documentation purposes only!

-If you are interested in developing the code, plaese use: https://github.com/Drooembueddel/OSM-OBS_Analysis
+If you are interested in developing the code, please use: https://github.com/Drooembueddel/OSM-OBS_Analysis